Hypercontractivity of spherical averages in Hamming space: Proof of Theorem

 On the other hand, we have

-where~\eqref{eq:p_2a} is from Minkowski's inequality and~\eqref{eq:p_2b} is because the supports of $f_{even}$ and $f_{odd}$ are disjoint (we also assume, without loss of generality that $f\ge 0$).
+where~\eqref{eq:p_2a} is from Minkowski's inequality and~\eqref{eq:p_2b} is because the supports of $f_{even}$ and $f_{odd}$ are disjoint.
 Thus, if~\eqref{eq:main_s1} is established for both odd and even functions then~\eqref{eq:main_s1} follows for all functions with the same constant $C$.

 Note that for both odd and even functions we have

 and for any such $f$ from~\eqref{eq:p_2} and~\eqref{eq:kr_sym} we get